RyanJGibson/_example_oop2/README.md

 # _example_oop2
-A further OOP example utiilising RequireJS.
+A further OOP example utiilising PXI & RequireJS.
 Examples of encapsulation, composition, inheritance, abstraction and polymorphism are demonstrated, as are a couple of design patterns.

 The 'Dog' and 'Cat' modules extend 'BaseAnimal'.